Zamiell/isaac-racing-client/mod/BUGS.md

 * If you are using a Breath of Life and perform a Schoolbag switch before releasing the spacebar, it will continue to drain your new active item.
 * If you put Telekinesis into the Schoolbag while the effect is active, your other item will be drained.
 (Found by TaKer093)
 * If you have Breath of Life inside a Schoolbag, it will automatically be dropped by the Butter! trinket if you hold down the "use item" button instead of immediately releasing it.
 (Found by Thoday)
-* If you use Book of Shadows while shooting Shoop Da Whoop, then the shield will be deactivated when the animation from Shoop Da Whoop ends.
-(Found by Hispa)
+* If you open the same Eternal Chest two or more times and happen to get a active pedestal item and happen to have an empty Schoolbag, the pedestal item [will automatically be put in the Schoolbag](https://www.twitch.tv/sisuka7/clip/ArtisticSincereChowderRalpherZ).

 <br />